sergevs/ansible-openstack/README.md

 After clinit package installed you’ll be able to stop, start and see status of services on the cluster.

 # Configuration
+Services configuration performed using the hosts and variables files.
+#### Hosts file:
-Service configuration performed using the hosts file.
-The empty [hosts](hosts) file is supplied with the playbook.
+The empty  file is supplied with the playbook.
+Please examine [hosts](hosts) and supply appropriate host names.
 **You must not remove any existing group**.
 Leave the group empty if you don't need services the group configures.
 The same hostname can be placed to any hosts group.
 As an instance if you want setup everything on one host, just put the same hostname to each hosts group.
 As far, only **controller** and **compute** groups are well tested and supported.

-#### Variables parameters:
+#### Variables file:
-Please see [group_vars/all](group_vars/all) and supply appropriate configuration for the required networking and disk partition parameters.
+Please examine [group_vars/all](group_vars/all) and supply appropriate configuration for your network environment and disk storage parameters.

 # Usage
-To start deployment run:
+## Prepare,verifty repositories configuration and perform a basic check:

+    ansible-playbook -i hosts -t prepare site.yml
+    ansible-playbook -i hosts -t check site.yml

+## Deployment:

     ansible-playbook -i hosts site.yml